 EEG-based assessments can guide the development of personalized neurofeedback protocols by identifying specific areas of neural dysregulation.
 For example:

-• Memory Processing: Decreased theta activity can be addressed through alpha-theta training to facilitate trauma integration and improve memory processing.
+- Memory Processing: Alpha-theta training can address decreased theta activity to facilitate trauma integration and improve memory processing.

 Clinical Applications of Neurofeedback for PTSD

-Personalized Treatment Plans: Effective application of Neurofeedback for PTSD involves creating personalized treatment plans based on individual assessments.
-This personalized approach ensures that specific brainwave dysregulations are targeted, optimizing the therapeutic benefits.
+Personalized Treatment Plans: Effective application of Neurofeedback for PTSD treatment involves creating customized treatment plans based on individual assessments.
+This personalized approach targets specific brainwave dysregulations, optimizing the therapeutic benefits.

 The process includes: